FranciscoG/franciscog.github.io/content/blog/html-includes.md

 - Page styles do not get applied to content inside the iframe.
 - The iframe itself has some terrible default styling.
 By default it has a set dimension of 300px width by 150px height, and also comes with a 2px border.
 For the purposes of this demo I gave it a new 100% width.
-- And depening on your internet connection, it could take a quick, but noticeable, moment to load the content.
+- And depending on your internet connection, it could take a quick, but noticeable, moment to load the content.
 This is not great for something like a header that it is the first thing users will see on the page.

-The first and last issues are due to the fact that the iframe loads content into a completely separate [Browing Context](https://developer.mozilla.org/en-US/docs/Glossary/Browsing_context).
+The first and last issues are due to the fact that the iframe loads content into a completely separate [Browsing Context](https://developer.mozilla.org/en-US/docs/Glossary/Browsing_context).
 Basically a web page within a web page.
 Setting up that context and loading the resource contributes to that delay, and it being isolated from the parent page cause the lack of styling.

 We can fix the styling issues without JavaScript by including styles within the html file being loaded.
 But that comes with it's own pros and cons: